-SDA "Truth" Versus Bible Truth: Three Angels' Messages
+SDA Doctrine Versus Bible Truth: Three Angels' Messages

 In brief, SDAs...

-- Teach all non-SDA churches are "fallen," "heathen," "Babylon," and under the influence/control of Satan
+- Teach that all non-SDA churches are "apostate," "fallen," "heathen," "Babylon," and "under the banner of Satan"

-- Believe their mission is to call Christians to leave their churches (Babylon) and join the one and only true church, the SDA Church
+- Believe their God-given mission is to call other Christians to leave their churches (Babylon) and join the one and only true church, the SDA Church

 14:7 Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.